 How to compress/remove attachments from incoming mail

-Add a new rule to the list of rules via the Add button.
+Add a new rule to the list of rules via the + Add button.
 Name the rule and describe it (Fig. 1.).
-This rule will be used to remove the individual attachments that exceed the specified size range from the incoming message, store them on the server the program is installed on.
-Moreover, an HTML attachment will be inserted to the incoming message informing that the attachment was removed and stored under the particular address.
+This rule will be used to remove individual attachments exceeding a specified size range from an incoming message and store them on the server the program is installed on.
+Moreover, an HTML attachment will be inserted to the incoming message, informing that the attachment was removed and stored under a particular address.

 |Fig. 1.
 Adding and describing a new rule.|

 Go to the Conditions tab and configure the condition as follows: Message direction is incoming (Fig. 2.).

 |Fig. 2.
 Setting the condition to Message direction is incoming.|